jinaojakezhang/FEDFEMBioheatDeform/README.md

 # Notes:
 1. Node and Element index can start at 0, 1, or any but must be consistent in a file.
 2. Liver_Iso.txt, node and element index start at 0; Liver_Iso_n1.txt, node and element index start at 1.
+# Feedback:
+Please send an email to jinao.zhang@hotmail.com.
+Thanks for your valuable feedback and suggestions.